2010 MONTANA COWBOY HALL OF FAME INDUCTEE

 1860 – 1940 LEGACY AWARD DISTRICT 10

-Mokaturo M. Hori (1898 – 1931)
+Mokutaro M. Hori (1898 – 1931)

-In 1898, Mokaturo M. Hori, was newly widowed and in his early twenties when he left Japan and traveled to America.
+In 1898, Mokutaro M. Hori, was newly widowed and in his early twenties when he left Japan and traveled to America.
 The U. S. Mainland offered higher wages and more opportunities to immigrants than coastal California did at the time.
 The Northern Pacific and Great Northern Railroads, both traversing Montana, needed workers to fill their section crews in the Northwest.

 Hori soon realized he did not have the brawn for railroad work but was able to find employment as a houseboy and cook for the family of Charles Conrad, the founder of Kalispell, Montana.
 Hori helped Mrs. Conrad solve her problem of the need for additional domestic help by bringing Japanese students to Kalispell.
 In exchange for employment the students paid Hori for the opportunity to learn English.
 The Conrad’s awarded Hori with a gift of ten acres of land east of Whitefish.
 Through years of hard work and creativity, Hori purchased additional land for commercial vegetable gardens from which he sold to buyers all over the country.
 Hori had a plan that put to use his keen mind, strong will and valuable organizational skills that would forge for himself a good life.
 Hori brought workers from Japan, guaranteed them passage and a job when they got here.
 These young men, all university graduates of Japan, wanted to enroll in Ivy League universities for graduate studies but could not qualify until they were fluent in English.
 While working for Hori, they were able to accomplish that goal and earn a salary at the same time.